 Recognizing Patient Needs

-We do understand the pressures put on ER doctors and staff in this present crisis.
-We also recognize that ER personnel do not always have the necessary time or training to deal with patients suffering from addiction and pain management issues.
+We understand the pressures put on ER doctors and staff in this crisis.
+We also recognize that ER personnel does not always have the necessary time or training to deal with patients suffering from addiction and pain management issues.
 Subsequently, there is a common and harmful disconnect in fully comprehending the fragility of these compromised patients.

 Desperate times call for extreme measures.
-We cannot continue to provide medical treatment, that is inadequate to patient’s needs.
-The lack of individualized care puts people in a revolving door of failed attempts to get better, leading to hopelessness and more intense drug use.
+We cannot continue to provide medical treatment that is inadequate to the patient’s needs.
+The lack of individualized care puts people in a revolving door of failed attempts to feel better, leading to hopelessness and more intense drug use.

-We should use emergency events as a means to provide people with a newfound path to health and hope.
-Once patients are physically stable, instead of discharging them back to a desperate situation, a dedicated hospital unit should be available.
-One that can help individually asses their emotional and physiological needs.
-It will serve as a safe environment where people will feel listened to, understood and treatment options will be readily available.
-It should be a place where patients get to stay until their opioid withdrawal is complete, and naltrexone therapy has begun.
+We should use emergency events to provide people with a newfound path to health and hope.
+Once patients are physically stable, a dedicated hospital unit should be available instead of discharging them back to a desperate situation.
+One that can help individuals assess their emotional and physiological needs.
+It will serve as a safe environment where people will feel listened to and understood, and treatment options will be readily available.
+It should be where patients get to stay until their opioid withdrawal is complete and naltrexone therapy has begun.

 An integral unit of this design would be complete with physicians, mental health professionals, and social workers.
-This facility should also evaluate each patient’s psychological, physical health, social and professional needs.
+This detox facility should also evaluate each patient’s psychological, physical, social, and professional needs.

-A program should be in place where each treatment plan is the result of individualized comprehensive psychological, psychiatric and medical assessments.
-The purpose of treatment should be to heal and improve people’s lives.
-It is time that we replace old judgmental and addiction-prolonging methods with available medical science.
+It is wise to discuss-plan programs while in treatment.
+A good treatment plan results from individualized comprehensive psychological, psychiatric, and medical assessments.
+Successful drug treatment should be to heal and improve people’s lives.
+It is time to replace old judgmental and addiction-prolonging methods with available medical science.
 Treatment programs that are highly personalized, nurturing, and comprehensive.

-Continuing care and support should extend beyond the naltrexone therapy phase.
-Ongoing counseling, medical support and other types of therapeutic resources are important part of a long-term healing process.
-Providing people with tools to explore underline issues, effective methods of communication and coping skills are essential for maintaining a healthy life.
+Continuing care and support should extend beyond the naltrexone detox phase.
+Ongoing counseling, medical support, and other therapeutic resources are essential to a long-term healing process.
+Providing people with tools to explore underline issues, effective communication methods, and coping skills are essential for maintaining a healthy life.

-We have the knowledge and resources to save lives; let’s use it.
+We have the knowledge and resources to save lives; let’s use them.

 Waismann Method® – An Opioid Treatment Program Ahead of Its Time

-In a full-service, JCAHO-accredited hospital in Southern California, we provide access to many specialized physicians, nurses and other healthcare professionals to administer naltrexone therapy.
-The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) is a non-profit organization that sets strict quality standards for medical facilities.
-Medical institutions are evaluated based on extremely high criteria and receive accreditation only when meeting these gold standards in healthcare.
+In a full-service, JCAHO-accredited hospital in Southern California, we provide access to many specialized physicians, nurses, and other healthcare professionals to administer naltrexone therapy.
+The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) is a non-profit organization that sets strict quality medical facilities standards.
+Medical institutions are evaluated based on highly high criteria and receive accreditation only when meeting these gold standards in healthcare.